matiassingers/kuala-lumpur/README.md

 Places to find: Village Park (worth the drive and wait for a table) or Nasi Lemak Medan Selera 223 (showdown between red and blue).

 ### Banana Leaf Rice
 A Traditional indian cuisine that served with rice and vegetables.
-You can order other meat dishes as extra.
-(Best part is that you don't have to pay extra for additional of rice or pre-served dishes *mostly*)
+You can order other dishes as extra. (you don't have to pay extra for additional of rice or pre-served dishes **usually**)

 Places to find: [Bangsar, Restoran Sri Nirwana Maju](https://www.google.com/maps?ll=3.13113,101.67095&z=16&t=m&hl=en-GB&gl=MY&mapclient=embed&cid=14296020835887547715)